 - Provides commercialization examples of large-scale perovskite solar technology, giving users detailed analysis on the implementation, technical challenges and economic viability of perovskite solar cells

-Concentrated to R&D researchers, PhD students and technical persons in renewable energy in particular on solar photovoltaics in advanced levels and scientific knowledge
+R&D researchers, PhD students and technical persons in renewable energy, on particular on solar photovoltaics in advanced levels and scientific knowledge

 1. Introduction: why perovskites and perovskite solar cells?